Kimberly-Clark Co. (NYSE:KMB) Shares Sold by McKinley Carter Wealth Services Inc.

-A number of brokerages have commented on KMB.
-UBS Group upped their price objective on shares of Kimberly-Clark from $134.00 to $138.00 and gave the stock a “neutral” rating in a research report on Thursday, April 6th.
-Berenberg Bank upped their price objective on shares of Kimberly-Clark from $132.00 to $144.00 in a research report on Wednesday, April 26th.
-Royal Bank of Canada raised their price objective on shares of Kimberly-Clark from $118.00 to $125.00 in a research note on Wednesday, April 26th.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Kimberly-Clark from $123.00 to $133.00 in a research note on Wednesday, April 26th.
-Finally, Barclays raised their price objective on shares of Kimberly-Clark from $131.00 to $140.00 in a research note on Wednesday, April 26th.
-Two equities research analysts have rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $134.45.
+A number of brokerages have weighed in on KMB.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Kimberly-Clark from $123.00 to $133.00 in a report on Wednesday, April 26th.
+UBS Group upped their price objective on shares of Kimberly-Clark from $134.00 to $138.00 and gave the company a “neutral” rating in a research note on Thursday, April 6th.
+Royal Bank of Canada upped their price objective on shares of Kimberly-Clark from $118.00 to $125.00 in a research note on Wednesday, April 26th.
+Morgan Stanley upped their price objective on shares of Kimberly-Clark from $132.00 to $140.00 and gave the company an “equal weight” rating in a research note on Monday, April 17th.
+Finally, Barclays upped their price objective on shares of Kimberly-Clark from $131.00 to $140.00 in a research note on Wednesday, April 26th.
+Two investment analysts have rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat.com, Kimberly-Clark currently has an average rating of “Hold” and an average price target of $134.45.

-Kimberly-Clark (NYSE:KMB – Free Report) last issued its quarterly earnings results on Tuesday, April 25th.
-The company reported $1.67 EPS for the quarter, topping analysts’ consensus estimates of $1.32 by $0.35.
-The business had revenue of $5.20 billion during the quarter, compared to the consensus estimate of $5.06 billion.
-Kimberly-Clark had a net margin of 9.75% and a return on equity of 279.42%.
-The company’s quarterly revenue was up 2.0% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.35 earnings per share.
-On average, equities analysts anticipate that Kimberly-Clark Co. will post 6.2 earnings per share for the current year.
+Kimberly-Clark (NYSE:KMB – Free Report) last issued its earnings results on Tuesday, April 25th.
+The company reported $1.67 earnings per share for the quarter, beating analysts’ consensus estimates of $1.32 by $0.35.
+The company had revenue of $5.20 billion for the quarter, compared to the consensus estimate of $5.06 billion.
+Kimberly-Clark had a return on equity of 279.42% and a net margin of 9.75%.
+The firm’s quarterly revenue was up 2.0% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.35 EPS.
+Equities research analysts expect that Kimberly-Clark Co. will post 6.2 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, July 5th.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, July 5th.
 Investors of record on Friday, June 9th were issued a $1.18 dividend.
-The ex-dividend date was Thursday, June 8th.
+The ex-dividend date of this dividend was Thursday, June 8th.
 This represents a $4.72 dividend on an annualized basis and a yield of 3.49%.
-Kimberly-Clark’s payout ratio is 80.82%.
+Kimberly-Clark’s dividend payout ratio is currently 80.82%.

 About Kimberly-Clark